asauvez/alfresco-graphql/README.md

 # GraphQL endpoint for Alfresco

-This is an ACS project for Alfresco SDK 4.0.
+This is an ACS project for Alfresco SDK 4.0, tested against ACS 6.2.0 community.

 To know more about GraphQL : https://graphql.org/